 Every person I know risks fastening their identity to the wrong thing.

-The Flourishing in Ministry study funded by the Lilly Foundation interviewed thousands of pastors.
-Their results showed that placing your identity on the wrong thing is one of four fundamentals to avoid a lifetime of life depleting ministry.
+The Flourishing in Ministry study funded by the Lilly Foundation in 2019 interviewed thousands of pastors.
+Their results showed that placing your identity in the wrong thing is one of four fundamentals that limits leaders to a lifetime of life-depleting ministry.
 It’s true for the rest of us, too.

-Let me illustrate from by Nebraska farm boy roots.
+Let me illustrate from my Nebraska farm boy roots.
 Here’s what I learned:

 - You can’t plant corn when you hook your tractor to a plow.